Memorial Day weekend is first maskless holiday in over a year for many Americans as mandates lift - KION546

 As of Friday, Covid-19 has killed at least 593,364 people and infected more than 33 million in the US, according to Johns Hopkins.

-The improved outlook is boosted by continuing efforts by states to get people vaccinated.
-Already, 10 states have reached the Biden administration’s goal of vaccinating 70% of adults by July 4 with at least one dose.
+The country’s improved Covid-19 outlook is boosted by continuing efforts by states to get people vaccinated.
+Ten states have reached the Biden administration’s goal of vaccinating 70% of adults by July 4 with at least one dose.

 Also, nearly three-quarters of seniors are now fully vaccinated, according to CDC data.